Meet the Keynote Speaker: Donna Pearson McClish

 Dan is the commercial vegetable and specialty crop specialist with ISU Extension and Outreach.
 Prior to this role, Dan spent more than 12 years managing vegetable farms in Michigan, Minnesota and Iowa.
 He brings a wealth of practical knowledge and vision to commercial horticulture in Iowa.

-Ryan Gibbs, of Worthington, Iowa, raises feeder-to-finish cattle, pigs, corn, soybeans, rye, buckwheat and cover crop seed.
+Ryan, of Worthington, Iowa, raises feeder-to-finish cattle, pigs, corn, soybeans, rye, buckwheat and cover crop seed.
 He is also a cover crop seed dealer for Iowa Cover Crop.
 For three years, Ryan has been 100% no-till and in 2022, most of his fields were certified regenerative.
 As part of his commitment to land stewardship, Ryan is working to decrease his use of herbicide and liquid salt fertilizer.

-Global Greens Farm
+Global Greens Farmers

 Global Greens Farm is an 8.5-acre incubator farm located in West Des Moines, Iowa.
 The program, run by Lutheran Services in Iowa, provides farmers who came to Iowa as refugees with land access, business development assistance, technical support and continued support for program graduates who go on to rent farms in the Des Moines metro area.
-Speakers for this session will be selected at a December workshop sponsored by Global Greens.
+Speakers for this session were selected at a December workshop sponsored by Global Greens.